oac-tree/sup-dto/doc/source/anyvalue.rst

    Retrieve the type name.

-.. function:: bool AnyValue::HasMember(const std::string& name) const
+.. function:: bool AnyValue::HasField(const std::string& fieldname) const

-   :param name: Member name to search for.
+   :param fieldname: Name of the subvalue to search for.
-   :return: ``true`` when a direct member with the given name exists.
+   :return: ``true`` when a subvalue with the given fieldname exists.

-   Check the presence of a member value with the given name.
-Returns ``false`` when the current object is not a structured value.
+   Check the presence of a subvalue with the given name.
+Composite fieldnames are supported.

 .. function:: std::vector<std::string> AnyValue::MemberNames() const